Sigmmma/c20/src/content/hr/hr-ek/hr-tool/readme.md

 ## Disk usage

 The multi-instance faux process dumps a fair bit of intermediate data to disk which might not be desirable on a slow medium (e.g. external HDD or network drive) or an SSD if you are running a lot of lightmaps and don't want to needlessly wear it out.
 This data will be saved to the `faux` folder in the toolkit root directory.
 You can create a link (junction point or symbolic) from this folder to somewhere that is more convenient for you.
-If you have enough free main memory a RAM Disk might be a good solution - 30 gigabytes of dynamically allocated space should be enough (empirical result for a 16 logical processor system lighting Edge at the highest quality - your mileage will vary).
+If you have enough free main memory a RAM Disk might be a good solution - 30 gigabytes of dynamically allocated space should be enough (empirical result for a 16 logical processor system lighting Halo 3's Edge map at the highest quality - results may differ in Reach).

 # Import